 Married or a registered partner

-Do you cohabit with one of your parents or your son or daughter?
-This family member is regarded as your partner only if you are both over the age of 27 and if one of the situations listed under 'Cohabiting' applies to you.
+Do you live with one of your parents, or your son or daughter?
+This family member is regarded as your partner only if you meet both of these conditions:

-If you can demonstrate you are going to separate and you no longer reside at the same address, you are no longer regarded as each other's partner.
-When you are admitted to a care home or a nursing home, you are still regarded as a partner.
+If you no longer live at the same address and you are planning to separate, you are no longer regarded as each other's partner.
+If your partner has been admitted to a nursing home, you are still regarded as partners.